If you’re thinking about purchasing a trade credit insurance policy, you may have some questions about what’s covered.

 Need More Help Understanding Trade Credit Insurance?
 Contact Us Today!

-If you’d like us to provide you with a sample insurance policy and walk you through the coverage you can expect in more detail, contact the team at Niche Trade Credit right away.
+If you’d like us to provide you with a sample insurance policy and walk you through the coverage you can expect in more detail, contact the team at Niche TC right away.

-We can help clear up any questions you have about getting a trade credit insurance policy – and with our insurance brokerage services, we can help you find the right policy, tailor-made to your particular needs.
+We can help clear up any questions you have about our trade credit insurance services – and our insurance brokers can help you find the right policy, tailor-made to your particular needs.
 Get started today, and protect your business!

 *DISCLAIMER: No person should rely on the contents of this publication without first obtaining advice from a qualified professional person.
 This publications sold on the terms and understanding that (1) the authors, consultants and editors are not responsible for the results of any actions taken on the basis of information in this publication, nor for any error in or omission from this publication; and (2) the publisher is not engaged in rendering legal, accounting, professional or other advice or services.
 The publisher, and the authors, consultants and editors, expressly disclaim all and any liability and responsibility to any person, whether a purchaser or reader of this publication or not, in respect of anything, and of the consequences of anything, done or omitted to be done by any such person in reliance, whether wholly or partially, upon the whole or any part of the contents of this publication.
 Without limiting the generality of the above, no author, consultant or editor shall have any responsibility for any act or omission of any other author, consultant or editor.